nyu-pl-fa18/class11/README.md

 *static* and *dynamic* types.

 The static type of an expression in a program is the type that the compiler infers for that expression at compile-time.
+The static type determines how we can interact with the result value of the expression in the program (i.e. which of its fields and methods we can access).
+If an expression `e` has static type `A`, then we can only access the members of type `A` on the result value of `e`.

 On the other hand, the dynamic type of an expression is the actual type of the value obtained when the expression is evaluated at run-time.
 For instance, consider the following code snippet:

 ```scala
 class A(val x: Int) {